Climate change and you: What would you want your coach to ask you?

 How does coaching work?

-Different coaches use different models to structure their sessions.
-The models all have the same intention: to provide a structure for a conversation that will reveal your aspirations, the reasons or values that underpin them and pathways to realise them.
+The coaching sessions are structured to reveal your aspirations, the reasons or values that underpin them and pathways to realise them.

 A session usually last between 45mins and 1 hour.